CAADRIA/caadria.github.io/officerroles.md

 Advises the current president and may take up an Officer role in case of unforeseen incidents, as invited by the current president.

 #### Membership Officer (EXCO)
-The Membership Officer takes care of CAADRIA membership questions and prospective sponsors.
-The Membership Officer collaborates with the Outreach Officer for this purpose.
+The Membership Officer takes care of CAADRIA membership questions and prospective sponsors, collaborating with the Outreach Officer for this purpose.
+Receives conference participant emails from latest host and updates the CAADRIA membership list in collaboration with the Communications Officer.

 #### Outreach Officer (EXCO)
 The Outreach Officer's job centers on public relations to raise interest in CAADRIA and make the association more visible.
 In collaboration with other officers, looks for potential sponsors.
 In charge of CAADRIA related SNS (Facebook, WeChat,,,).